ChrisKlug/web-dev-workshop/labs/lab14/lab14.md

 Close the __certmgr__ window.

 __Important:__ This certificate is trusted by your machine, so make sure it doesn't leave your machine.
-After the workshop, Iit is recommended to delet the file completely.
+After the workshop, it is recommended to delete the file completely.

 Now that you have the certificate, we can add it to the IdentityServer container using a bind mount.

 Open the __AppHost.cs__ file, and locate the __identityserver__ resource.
-Use the `WithBindMount()` method, to bind the newly created PFX-file to __/devcert/ssl-cert.pfx__.
-And moake it readonly for the sake it...
+Use the `WithBindMount()` method to bind the newly created PFX file to __/devcert/ssl-cert.pfx__.
+And make it readonly for good measure...

 ```csharp
 var idsrv = builder.AddContainer(...)